victordibia/neuralqa/notes.md

-## General Notes on Design
+## General Notes on Designing CaseQA

-In this note, we will discuss some implementation decisions made while desigining CaseQA.
+In this note, we will discuss some implementation decisions made while designing CaseQA.

 ### Information Retrieval with Elastic Search
 - User experience